 He noted that RCI will now review the current penalty guidelines to address concerns that have been raised pertaining to potential first-time violations of the new rule.

-RCI's Model Rules Committee, in supporting the change, recommended that jurisdictions work with local horseman's groups to [no-glossary]transition to the new policy and consider a grace period so trainers can adjust.
+RCI's Model Rules Committee, in supporting the change, recommended that jurisdictions work with local horseman's groups to transition to the new policy and consider a grace period so trainers can adjust.

 The change to the Model Rule comes after months of research and discussion, beginning with the RCI Regulatory Veterinarian Committee, who voiced concerns that phenylbutazone could interfere with pre-race examinations due to the possibility of analgesic effects of the drug.
 RCI asked the Racing and Medication Testing Consortium (RMTC) to review the research on the topic, and the Scientific Advisory Committee of the RMTC voted without objection to support the lowering of the threshold.